denyzhirkov/xerver/README.md

 # Xerver

-**Xerver** is a lightweight, high-performance decentralized mesh network library for Node.js.
+**Xerver** is a lightweight, high-performance decentralized mesh network library for Node.js and Bun.
 It allows you to create nodes that can discover each other, share capabilities (Actions), and execute remote functions across a distributed network transparently.

-Designed for speed and reliability, Xerver is capable of handling **40k+ RPS** with sub-millisecond latency.
+Designed for speed and reliability, Xerver is capable of handling **80k+ RPS** with sub-millisecond latency.

 ## Features